Projects per year

 - Associate Dean of Research and Higher Degrees in the Faculty of Business & Law at ECU in Perth from 2012 to 2015; and

-- From 2009 until 2015 he also served on the international research advisory board of EADA Business School in Barcelona (top 25 European business school, FT rankings 2021).
+- Member of the international research advisory board of EADA Business School in Barcelona from 2009 until 2015 (top 30 European business school, FT rankings 2025).

 Prior to moving to France he worked for 12 years in the Business School at the University of Sydney (1996 to 2007).
-During this time he was, inter alia, co-convenor of the Business and Professional Ethics Group (BPEG), and postgraduate coursework co-ordinator in his Department.
-Grant has enjoyed a range of visiting positions including to the Copenhagen Business School, Texas A&M University, Henley Business School, University of Reading (Malaysia), University of Science and Technology of China (USTC), and East China Normal University (ECNU).
+During this time he was, inter alia, co-convenor of the Business and Professional Ethics Group (BPEG), and postgraduate coursework co-ordinator for his Department.
+Grant has enjoyed a range of visiting positions including at the Copenhagen Business School, Texas A&M University, Henley Business School, University of Reading (Malaysia), University of Science and Technology of China (USTC), East China Normal University (ECNU) and Victoria University of Wellington.
+In May 2025, he was an Erasmus+ funded scholar at the University of Zagreb, Croatia.
 He has also taught CSR as an adjunct professor in Singapore for the University of Southampton.
-Prior to gaining his educational qualifications from the Universities of Canterbury, Otago and Sydney, he began his career in the meat export industry in New Zealand (audit and procurement related functions) before working in local government.
+Prior to gaining his educational qualifications from the Universities of Canterbury, Otago and Sydney, he began his career in the meat export industry in New Zealand (audit and procurement) before working in local government.

 Fingerprint